wentaoli-92/wentaoli-92.github.io/index.md

 If you are passionate about these areas and eager to contribute to innovative research, please feel free to contact me with your CV and Research Statement at wl226@leicester.ac.uk or livent@126.com.

-For more information about PhD opportunities with GTA-funded scholarships, please refer to the following <a href = "https://www.findaphd.com/phds/project/gta-funded-data-driven-vital-node-identification-in-networks/?p183249">LINK</a>.
+- For UK students seeking PhD opportunities with GTA-funded scholarships, please refer to the following <a href = "https://www.findaphd.com/phds/project/gta-funded-data-driven-vital-node-identification-in-networks/?p183249">link</a>.

+- For Chinese students interested in PhD opportunities supported by CSC-funded scholarships, please refer to the following <a href = "https://le.ac.uk/study/research-degrees/funded-opportunities/china-scholarship-council">link</a>.

 ## Research Interests